-Where we rely on consent to process your personal data, you have the right to retract this consent at any given time.
-When we ask for your consent in order to process your personal data, we will make this clear from the outset, along with guidance on how to retract consent if you wish to do so.
+Where the MAT relies on consent to process your personal data, you have the right to retract this consent at any given time.
+When it asks for your consent in order to process your personal data it will make this clear from the outset, along with guidance on how to retract consent if you wish to do so.

-SHARE MAT will only use your data within the guidelines that is has been collected.
-If we require to use your information for an additional/further process, we will contact you to inform you of this.
+SHARE MAT will only use your data for the purpose that is has been collected.
+If it requires to use your information for an additional/further process, it will contact you to inform you of this.

-7. Collecting your data
+7. Collecting your information

 SHARE MAT predominantly collects personal data from you as an essential requirement.
-There are occasions when collecting personal data is not mandatory, but that we feel it would beneficial to the trust to do so.
+There are occasions where collecting personal data is not mandatory, but that we feel it would beneficial to the trust to do so.